 - Forms & CTAs Galore (Strategically Placed): Have at least one conversion form above the fold.
 Scatter a couple of clear Calls-to-Action throughout the page.
 Make it easy for people to convert.

 - Mobile-First is Mandatory: Over 65% of your potential clients (and often much more, depending on your industry) will access your page from mobile devices.
-Your landing page must be perfectly optimized for mobile: fast loading, easy-to-fill forms, clear visuals, and readable content without excessive zooming or pinching.
+Your landing page must be perfectly optimised for mobile: fast loading, easy-to-fill forms, clear visuals, and readable content without excessive zooming or pinching.
 Test it thoroughly on various devices!

 4. Search Terms Audit & Negative Keywords